-We are taking a writing class*, and every week the course is framed by a Hindu myth or concept.
-This week was inspired by Shri which our teacher, Susanna Harwood Rubin, defined as a kind of amalgam of auspiciousness, sweetness, abundance, and specificity.
+One week was inspired by Shri which Susanna defined as a kind of amalgam of auspiciousness, sweetness, abundance, and specificity.
 People and situations and things can all be Shri.
 A flower poking up through a crack in the sidewalk is the very expression of Shri.
-Undeterred by concrete impediments, it grows—a sign of the regenerative nature of the universe.
-We love that every time someone invokes Shri, its very essence continues growing and expanding, just as it’s meant to!
+Undeterred by concrete impediments, it grows — a sign of the regenerative nature of the universe.
+I love that every time someone invokes Shri, its very essence continues growing and expanding, just as it’s meant to.

-When you write, Shri acts like an aperture, dilating and refining your language so that it illuminates the shadows and contours of your thoughts.
+When you write or engage in any other creative undertaking, Shri acts like an aperture, dilating and refining your language so that it illuminates the shadows and contours of your thoughts.
 To illustrate this idea, Susanna read Ode to a Chestnut on the Ground, a beautiful poem by Pablo Neruda.
 In Neruda’s hands, the chestnut’s tale is one of birth and rebirth, told through metaphors of light, music, texture, trees and sea life.
 It is a descriptive marvel whose recursive rhythms sway between the “majesty of foliage” and the “dark damp plan of new roots.”
 All this from a little chestnut!